Reality: A 2nd World that Guides This One

 Therefore, the lighting of the Menorah—a service embodying Tabernacle’s primary message—must precede the priests’ clothing.
 Menorah must follow Tabernacle’s structure to share the purpose of this structure.

-The Menorah’s and Ark’s lengths were perpendicular to Tabernacle’s length to teach that these vessels do not complement Tabernacle, but the inverse: Tabernacle is here for the Ark/Menorah message.
-That Menorah and Ark target the most precious message of a metaphysical world of wisdom, both Menorah and Ark were to be made with skilled ingenuity beaten from a single block of pure gold.
-The wise craftsmanship displayed in these 2 vessels intends to direct us towards their sublime underlying message.
+The Menorah’s and Ark’s lengths were perpendicular to Tabernacle’s length to teach that these vessels do not complement Tabernacle, but the inverse, Tabernacle is here for the Ark/Menorah message.
+That Menorah and the Ark cover target man’s objective of attaining wisdom, both Menorah and Ark cover were to be made with skilled ingenuity beaten from a single block of pure gold.
+The “wise” craftsmanship displayed in these 2 vessels direct man towards 2 worlds of wisdom: wisdom of creation (Menorah) and wisdom of the metaphysical world (Ark).
+The Ark cover had 2 angels on it which represent the means through which man attains knowledge.
+For at one moment, man has a question.
+And then suddenly, he sees an answer.
+How did he receive that answer?
+The answer: angels teach man wisdom.
+(Rabbi Israel Chait explaining Maimonides’ theory of knowledge).

 Torah’s words are precise and divinely worded.
 Rabbi Markowitz’s sensitivity to Torah’s words has unveiled a most fundamental lesson.